SJTU-DMTai/awesome-rag/README.md

 This is a repo contains a list of papers about RAG, especially RAG with Knowledge Graphs

 # Introduction
-**Large language models (LLMs)** have demonstrated impressive reasoning abilities in complex tasks.
-However, they lack up-to-date knowledge and experience hallucinations during reasoning, which can lead to incorrect reasoning processes and diminish their performance and trustworthiness.
+**Large language models (LLMs)** have demonstrated remarkable capabilities across diverse tasks, achieving significant advancements in text comprehension, question answering, and content generation.
+However, their performance in knowledge-intensive tasks, particularly those requiring domain expertise, remains suboptimal due to the folllowing limitations: their pretrained knowledge, though broad, lacks depth in specialized areas due to reliance on general-domain data, resulting in inconsistencies with current domain standards; they struggle with precise, multi-step reasoning required by domain-specific rules, often failing to maintain logical consistency and accuracy in complex reasoning chains; and they exhibit limited context sensitivity, frequently misinterpreting or oversimplifying domain-specific terms and concepts that vary meaning based on context.

-Recently, **Retrieval-Augmented Generation (RAG)** has achieved remarkable success in addressing the challenges of LLMs without necessitating retraining.
-By referencing an external knowledge base, RAG refines LLM outputs, effectively mitigating issues such as “hallucination”, lack of domain-specific knowledge, and outdated information.
-But in some practical scenarios, traditional RAG fails to capture significant structured relational knowledge, often recounts content in the form of text when concatenated as prompts and fails to grasp global information comprehensively.
+**Retrieval-Augmented generation (RAG)** offers a promising solution to customize LLMs for specific domains.
+Rather than retraining LLMs to incorporate updates, RAG enhances these models by leveraging external knowledge from text corpora without modifying their architecture or parameters.
+This approach enables LLMs to generate responses by leveraging not only their pre-trained knowledge but also real-time retrieved domain-specific information, thereby providing more accurate and reliable answers.
+However, the practical effectiveness of RAG systems in real-world applications is hindered by limitations in complex query comprehension, difficulties in synthesizing distributed domain knowledge, inherent constraints of LLMs, and issues with system efficiency and scalability[1].

-Combining RAG with **Knowledge Graphs (KGs)** emerges as a promising solution to address these challenges.
-KGs can offer a structured and explicit representation of entities and relationships that are more accurate than retrieving information through vector similarity.
-Leveraging external structured knowledge graphs can improve contextual understanding of LLMs and generate more informed responses.
-The entire process typically contains three stages: Indexing, Retrieval and Generation.
+To address these limitations, **graph retrieval-augmented generation (GraphRAG)** has recently emerged as a new paradigm to customize LLMs with well-organized background knowledge and improved contextual reasoning.
+GraphRAG, formally defined as a specialized subclass of the RAG framework, utilizes graph structures to systematically organize and retrieve domain-specific knowledge.
+Its workflow encompasses three key stages: Knowledge Organization, Knowledge Retrieval, and Knowledge Integration.
 The overall pipeline is as follows.
 ![pipeline.png](pipeline.png)
-We collect the recent influential papers about RAG especially RAG with KGs.
-The following papers are listed in chronological order of publication.
+We collect the recent influential papers and benchmarks about GraphRAG.
+The following contents are listed in chronological order of publication.

 # 📑 Research Paper